webb1es/dotenvify/README.md

 - 🎨 Beautiful terminal output with fun emojis because we're all nerds here
 - 📝 Always defaults to `.env` output file, overwriting any existing file
 - 🔮 Extensible: More integrations coming soon!
+- 🔤 Case-sensitive: Option to ignore variables with lowercase keys using -no-lower flag
+- 🔍 Short flags: All flags have short alternatives for even less typing

 ## 📝 Format It Understands